Server Install - Docker Image

 It must be an address that is reachable by the server itself and nodes.

-Please supply the server API hostname or IP address here (NOT localhost): example.sandflysecurity.com
+Please supply the server API hostname or IP address here (NOT localhost): example.sandflysecurity.comOr enter an externally reachable IP address if DNS is not available for this host:

 ...

-The script will have scrolled by a lot of data on the database and server management being initialized.
-If you get an error, please ensure that there are sufficient resources available.
-If you are still receiving errors, then make a copy of the output of the entire process and contact Sandfly for help.
+Please supply the server API hostname or IP address here (NOT localhost): 198.51.100.100The script will output a lot of data while the database and server management is being initialized.
+If an error occurs, ensure that there are sufficient resources available.
+If errors are still being received, make a copy of the output of the entire process and contact Sandfly for help.

 SSL Setup